Is equity release right for me?

 What are the alternatives to equity release?

-- You could sell other assets, such as your car, or sell your home and move somewhere cheaper
+- You could sell other assets, such as your car, or sell your home and move somewhere cheaper.
+See our guide about the pros and cons of downsizing

 Where can I get more advice?

-- Just Retirement Solutions offers advice and comparisons of five of the main equity release providers.
+- Key Advice offers advice and comparisons of five of the main equity release providers.